AusAppPathways mobile App

 Australian Apprenticeships Pathways

-The Australian Apprenticeships Pathways website provides students, careers advisers, job seekers and employers with a broad range of Australian Apprenticeships information and resources including sample job and training descriptions, and industry based job pathway charts and practice aptitude quizzes.
+The website provides students, careers advisers, job seekers and employers with a broad range of Australian Apprenticeships information and resources including sample job and training descriptions, and industry based job pathway charts and practice aptitude quizzes.

-The Australian Apprenticeships Training Information Service is a single point of contact to coordinate information to Australian Apprenticeship Support Network provider and Registered Training Organisations on the range, availability and relevance of national Training Packages.
-The site has been in operation for over 8 years and was previously known as the NAT Information Service.
+The website further provides information to Australian Apprenticeship Support Network providers and Registered Training Organisations on the range, availability and relevance of national Training Packages.

 Australian Training Awards